Aviation | Hazards | Volcanic Ash Clouds and Gases

 Volcanic Ash Clouds and Gases

 On 24 June 1982, the aviation community and much of the world learned of the drama involving a British Airways B747 aircraft which lost power on all four engines while flying at 11 300 m (37 000 ft) from Kuala Lumpur, Malaysia to Perth, Australia.
-During the ensuing sixteen minutes, the aircraft descended without power from 11 300 m to 3 650 m (37 000 ft to 12 000 ft), at which point the pilot was able to restart three of the engines and make a successful emergency landing at Jakarta, Indonesia.Three weeks later when another aircraft, a B747 of Singapore Airways bound for Melbourne, Australia, reported a similar incident.
+During the ensuing sixteen minutes, the aircraft descended without power from 11 300 m to 3 650 m (37 000 ft to 12 000 ft), at which point the pilot was able to restart three of the engines and make a successful emergency landing at Jakarta, Indonesia.Three weeks later another aircraft, a B747 of Singapore Airways bound for Melbourne, Australia, reported a similar incident.
 This time power was lost on two engines and the aircraft also diverted successfully to Jakarta.

 The investigation of these two cases showed clearly that the engines on the aircraft had all stalled due to ingestion of volcanic ash and that a restart had only been achieved because the aircraft, in descending without power, happened to fly out of the high-level volcanic ash cloud into clear air.
 The aircraft had encountered volcanic ash from the eruptions of Mt.
 Galunggung in Indonesia.